Rachel Ruysch: Personal life and career

 The captions translate as "Juriaan Pool and Rachel Pool, born Ruisch" with "aged 84" inscribed above Ruysch's portrait.
 (Pool was already deceased at the time this picture was made.)

 Rachel Ruysch was born on 3 June 1664 in The Hague to the scientist Frederik Ruysch and Maria Post, the daughter of the architect Pieter Post.
 Her father was also a professor of anatomy and botany and an amateur painter.
 He had a vast collection of animal skeletons, and mineral and botany samples which Rachel used to practice her drawing skills.
 At a young age she began to paint the flowers and insects of her father's collection in the popular manner of Otto Marseus van Schrieck.
 Working from these samples Rachel matched her father's ability to depict nature with great accuracy.
-Later, as Rachel became more accomplished, she taught her father (and also her sister, Anna Ruysch) how to paint.
+Rachel and her sister Anna Ruysch learned to draw and paint within their father's extensive scientific collections, which provided abundant botanical and zoological specimens for study.
+Both sisters pursued painting careers, although Anna appears to have stopped painting after her marriage, while Rachel continued professionally for more than six decades.

 In 1679, at age fifteen, Ruysch was apprenticed to Willem van Aelst, a prominent flower painter in Amsterdam.
 His studio in Amsterdam looked out over the studio of the flower painter Maria van Oosterwijck.
 Ruysch studied with van Aelst until his death in 1683.
 Besides painting technique he taught her how to arrange a bouquet in a vase so it would look spontaneous and less formalized.
 This technique produced a more realistic and three-dimensional effect in her paintings.
 By the time Ruysch was eighteen she was producing and selling independently signed works.
 She would also have known and consorted with the flower painters Jan and Maria Moninckx, Alida Withoos, and Johanna Helena Herolt-Graff, who all were about her age and who worked for the horticulturist Agnes Block and who, like her father, also worked with the plant collectors Jan and Caspar Commelin.

 In 1693 she married the Amsterdam portrait painter Juriaen Pool, with whom she had ten children.
 Throughout her marriage and adult life she continued to paint and produce commissions for an international circle of patrons.
 Other women at this time were expected to participate in art forms more traditionally practiced by women, such as sewing and spinning.
-Ruysch continued working as a painter after she married, most likely because her contribution to the family's income allowed them to hire help to care for their children.
+Ruysch continued to work as a painter throughout her marriage, supported by the strong demand for her flower pieces and the high prices they commanded.
+Her paintings often earned more than the portrait work her husband undertook, and her established reputation enabled her to maintain a professional career alongside raising a family.

-Ruysch died in Amsterdam on 12 October 1750.
-After her death, despite changing attitudes about flower paintings, Ruysch has maintained a strong reputation.
+Ruysch enjoyed great fame within her lifetime, and post-mortem alike.
+In her lifetime her paintings were sold for prices as high as 750–1200 guilders.
+In comparison, Rembrandt rarely received more than 500 guilders for a painting in his lifetime.
+She died in Amsterdam on 12 October 1750, and remains a widely respected artist.